yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 would incur some management and complexity overhead, but would also mean we utilize memory and SIMD to the fullest right until the very end where we run out of rays to swap in.

-Unlike paralellizing on rays, going wide over geometry doesn't ameliorate the cost of memory traffic to the CPU.
+Unlike parallelizing on rays, going wide over geometry doesn't ameliorate the cost of memory traffic to the CPU.
 Each wide geometric primitive is loaded to be tested against a ray, evicted by subsequent loads [eviction], only to be loaded again when the next ray is going to need that exact same memory.
 It still is an improvement over the non-SIMD version, as we at least compute more